learning-zone/nodejs-basics/README.md

 A Node.js application creates a single thread on its invocation.
 Whenever Node.js receives a request, it first completes its processing before moving on to the next request.

 Node.js works asynchronously by using the event loop and callback functions, to handle multiple requests coming in parallel.
 An Event Loop is a functionality which handles and processes all your external events and just converts them to a callback function.
 It invokes all the event handlers at a proper time.
-Thus, lots of work is done on the back-end, while processing a single request, so that the new incoming request doesn’t have to wait if the processing is not complete.
+Thus, lots of work is done on the back-end, while processing a single request, so that the new incoming request doesn\'t have to wait if the processing is not complete.

 While processing a request, Node.js attaches a callback function to it and moves it to the back-end.
 Now, whenever its response is ready, an event is called which triggers the associated callback function to send this response.